 - Strain the pulp, reserve the remaining liquid, and squeeze out any liquid inside the pulp too.

-- In a mixing bowl, add the tapioca flour, all purpose flour, sugar, baking powder, and salt.
+- In a medium mixing bowl, add the tapioca starch, rice flour, all purpose flour, sugar, baking powder, and salt.

-- In a large mixing bowl, beat the eggs together.
+- In another large mixing bowl, beat the eggs together.
 Then, add the coconut cream, pandan extract, and oil.

-- After resting, mix the batter a little bit and heat up your waffle iron.
+- When ready to cook, mix the batter a little bit and heat up your waffle iron.
+Do this before making EACH waffle since the batter can separate and settle.
 I use an Oster belgian waffle iron and found that the setting for medium-high works best.